 Q: Which areas of your life have improved since you’ve started woodworking?

-It turned into a paying business.
+When I learned to start my woodworking business, it turned into a paying and successful business.
 It was a great way to work with my sons and raise my 9 children.

 The simple woodwork piece selling eventually became a full-blown business for Phil.
 His commercial woodworking company eventually got to do some millwork from Walmart stores and expand its reach into huge clients ranging from hospitals to airports.